error-0x29A/noita-together-linux-tipsheet/README.md

 **I've downloaded all the files, continued, and now when I click "Login to Twitch.tv" nothing happens but a spinning loading circle on the purple button**

+If you're running with sudo, running it without sudo may resolve this.
 For some reason the app sometimes has a problem launching a browser window.
 A workaround for this is to first, click the button if you haven't already (make sure the loading indicator is spinning), THEN, visit ```https://noitatogether.com/api/auth/login``` in your browser manually afterwards.
 Bookmark this URL to streamline this process if you want later.
 &nbsp;